 The number of eosinophilic meningitis cases reported was 84, of which 24 cases (29%) were due to rat lungworm disease.
 The number of incidences statewide in Hawaii was 42 (100%) during 2007–2015 and 38 belonged to Hawaii Island, contributing to 91% of incidences.

-The larval stage of the nematode A. cantonensis is said to be the cause of RLWD, with invasive snails and slugs, prawns, frogs, and rodents acting as the vectors.
+The larval stage of the nematode A. cantonensis is said to be the cause of rat lungworm disease, with invasive snails and slugs, prawns, frogs, and rodents acting as vectors.
 Freshwater opihi, rats, and mice are the main hosts, however, other mammals also can be hosts.
-Studies confirm that Norway rats, black rats, and Polynesian rats are carriers, and not house mice.
+Studies confirm that Norway rats, black rats, and Polynesian rats are carriers and not house mice.